Survensa/chip_stress_test/README.md

 ### ℹ️ About Test Script 'TC_Pair.py'

 The scripts in the repository are used to pair and unpair with DUT multiple times.
 Currently, two simulated modes of DUT are assumed: Raspberry Pi and nRf52840-DK development thread board.
-The Raspberry Pi mode prompts the user for necessary inputs, while the nRf52840-DK mode requires the location of the script for advertising and resetting the DUT, among other functions.
+The Raspberry Pi mode will take an SSH session, bring up the sample app perform test operations and kill the sample app once done.

 ### Raspberry Pi